-(a) Hearings: Oral testimony of a medical witness on direct or crossexamination, for purpose of the Formal Hearing, shall be taken at a Hearing set at a reasonable time as requested by the medical witness in the office of the medical witness, or such other reasonable place requested by the medical witness.
-If the parties and the Hearing Officer so agree, the Hearing Officer need not attend such a Hearing and the Hearing Officer shall consider the transcript of the testimony of a medical witness as evidence in reaching the recommended decision.
-Hearings for oral testimony of medical witnesses for any purpose shall take place before the first day of the Formal Hearing.

-(b) Depositions: Prior to the scheduled Formal Hearing, the Deposition of a medical witness may be taken before the Hearing Officer.
+- (a) Hearings: Oral testimony of a medical witness on direct or cross-examination, for purpose of the Formal Hearing, shall be taken at a Hearing set at a reasonable time as requested by the medical witness in the office of the medical witness, or such other reasonable place requested by the medical witness.
+If the Parties and the Hearing Officer so agree, the Hearing Officer need not attend such a Hearing and the Hearing Officer shall consider the transcript of the testimony of a medical witness as evidence in reaching the recommended decision.
+Hearings for oral testimony of medical witnesses for any purpose shall take place before the first day of the Formal Hearing. - (b) Depositions: Prior to the scheduled Formal Hearing, the Deposition of a medical witness may be taken before the Hearing Officer.
 The Deposition shall be scheduled at a reasonable time as requested by the medical witness.
 The Deposition shall take place in the office of the medical witness, or such other reasonable place as requested by the medical witness.
-If the parties and the Hearing Officer so agree, the Hearing Officer need not be present at such a Deposition.
-Depositions of medical witnesses for any purpose shall be taken before the first day of the Formal Hearing.

-(c) Subpoenas and Fees: Issuance of a Subpoena for a medical witness's attendance at a Hearing or Deposition shall be contingent on the party accepting the Adopted by BOR 03/04/2021 / PL171336 35 obligation to pay the medical witness.

-(1) The party requesting oral testimony of a treating physician shall advance to the treating physician such fees and mileage as Government Code Section 68093 prescribes for ordinary, non-expert witnesses in superior court.
-If the party requesting oral testimony of a treating physician intends to question the physician as to the physician's expert opinion, the party requesting the oral testimony shall advance to the medical witness an expert witness fee.
+If the Parties and the Hearing Officer so agree, the Hearing Officer need not be present at such a Deposition.
+Depositions of medical witnesses for any purpose shall be taken before the first day of the Formal Hearing. - (c) Subpoenas and Fees: Issuance of a Subpoena for a medical witness's attendance at a Hearing or Deposition shall be contingent on the Party accepting the obligation to pay the medical witness. - (1) The Party requesting oral testimony of a treating physician shall advance to the treating physician such fees and mileage as Government Code section 68093 prescribes for ordinary, non-expert witnesses in superior court.
+If the Party requesting oral testimony of a treating physician intends to question the physician as to the physician's expert opinion, the Party requesting the oral testimony shall advance to the medical witness an expert witness fee.